 Why Use RPM for Cardiovascular Patients?

 According to the National Center for Health Statistics, 30.3 million adults in the US have been diagnosed with heart disease.
-Heart disease is one of the many types of chronic disease that affects Americans and represents a significant burden on medical resources.
-Innovations such as Remote Patient Monitoring are becoming increasingly commonplace and are an excellent solution for cardiovascular patients living with a long-term condition.
+Heart disease is one of the chronic diseases that affects Americans.
+It represents a significant burden on medical resources and personal finances.
+An innovation such as Remote Patient Monitoring is an excellent solution for cardiovascular patients living with this long-term condition.

 What Is RPM And How Does It Work?

-RPM uses a variety of wired and wireless devices to record data.
-These include blood pressure cuffs, weight scales, and glucometers.
+RPM uses a variety of wired and wireless devices to record a patient’s data.
+These may include blood pressure cuffs, weight scales, and glucometers.
 These are typically used after a patient has been discharged from hospital or in between regular clinic visits.

 With RPM, patients can be monitored at home without the need to travel to the doctor’s office.
 It gives patients the ability to download their health data and share it with clinicians.
 Patients can then communicate with their doctor through video links to discuss results and make decisions together.

 It enables valuable information about a patient’s condition to be stored in a database.
 Abnormal readings can be flagged up to a clinician so they can take action.

 RPM can also provide access to educational information on managing conditions, allowing patients to take a more active role in their own well-being.